Edward Wilson (novelist): The Midnight Swimmer

 The Midnight Swimmer, published in 2012, is set against the build-up to the Cuban Missile Crisis of 1962.

 The Whitehall Mandarin

 The Whitehall Mandarin, was published in May 2014.
 The launch was held at Hatchards bookshop in London.
 The title is a reference both to bureaucrats and to China, and the question of how China was able to develop thermonuclear weapons so quickly plays a role in the novel.
-Paul French reviewed it favourably in The Los Angeles Review of Books, stating that: "Finally Edward Wilson is garnering the praise and readers in England he's long deserved, but it is to be hoped that America can discover him too".
-Denis MacShane expressed similar sentiments in his review in Tribune magazine.

 A Very British Ending

 A Very British Ending was published on 14 April 2016.
 It takes Catesby's story into the 1970s.